UmSenhorQualquer/pyforms/README.md

 # ![Pyforms logo](docs/source/_static/imgs/pyforms.jpg?raw=true "Screen")

-Pyforms is a Python 2.7.x and 3.x cross-enviroment framework to develop GUI applications, which promotes modular software design and code reusability with minimal effort.
+Pyforms is a Python cross-enviroment framework to develop GUI applications, which promotes modular software design and code reusability with minimal effort.

 ### It offers:
 * A Python layer of Desktop forms, based on PyQt, OpenGL and other libraries.